Frédéric-Vincent Lebbe: In China

+Lebbe promoted a missionary approach he called the Tianjin Method, through which he sought to make Catholicism more active in the public sphere and on issues of national concern in China.
+He met with Chinese municipal officials, military officials, community intellectual leaders, and community cultural leaders in an effort to develop goodwill and show his respect.
+His method also emphasized mobilizing Catholic laity through societies like local chapters of the Society for the Propagation of the Faith.
+Lebbe's command of Chinese allowed him to interact with the Chinese intelligentsia of Tianjin, converting dozens and attracting the attention of many more, especially with lecture hall discussions on religion, ethics, and patriotism.

+In 1912, Lebbe established the first Chinese Catholic weekly newspaper, Guang Yi Lu, and appointed Ying Lianzhi as its lay editor.

+In 1912, the Apostolic Vicariate of Tianjin was established, and Lebbe was able to achieve spectacular results in his missionary work, being promoted to the position of vicar for the new Vicariate (a position second only to the Vicariate's Bishop).

+Lebbe opposed Japan's Twenty-One Demands and spoke publicly against them a member of the Tianjin Patriotic Association.

+In 1917, Lebbe founded the Catholic newspaper Yishibao (益世報) in Tianjin, which is considered one of the "Four Great Newspapers of the Republican period" (民国四大报刊).

-Along with Anthony Cotta (汤作霖), Lebbe criticized various foreign religious organizations for the practice of controlling Chinese Catholicism to the benefit of their home countries, proposing the slogan "Return China to the Chinese and the Chinese will go to Christ", and actively promoted that the Vatican appoint bishops of Chinese nationality.
-For these actions, Lebbe drew the ire of his Lazarist superiors.
+Along with Anthony Cotta (汤作霖), Lebbe criticized various foreign religious organizations for the practice of controlling Chinese Catholicism to the benefit of their home countries.
+Lebbe contended that the colonial mentality of foreign missionaries harmed the Church's mission in China.
+He adopted the slogan, "China to the Chinese, the Chinese to Christ," and advocated for the consecration of Chinese bishops.

 In 1916, the Laoxikai affair (老西開事件) occurred in Tianjin.
 The basis of the struggle was that the French Consul of Tianjin with the support of the Church leadership in Tianjin attempted to expand the French Concession by appropriating land adjacent to St. Joseph's Cathedral and incorporating it into the Concession.
 Yishibao published many objections to these actions, including one written by Lebbe himself, bringing Lebbe into conflict with Tianjin Bishop Paul-Marie Dumond.
 As a result of the disagreement, Lebbe was demoted and transferred Ningbo diocese in April 1920, and he soon afterwards returned to Europe.
 Nonetheless, the protests of Lebbe and Cotta to the Vatican influenced Pope Benedict XV's 1919 apostolic letter Maximum illud, which aimed to indigenize the Church in China and curb the worst abuses of Western missionaries, including actions undertaken in the interest of one's country rather than the Church as a whole.

+Reassigned to southern China, Lebbe was unable to speak or understand local dialects well, and struggled.